Boat Registration Number Display Rules

 Common Display Mistakes

-Avoid these common errors that can result in citations:
+Avoid these common errors that can result in citations or delays at inspection:

-• Wrong location — Numbers must be on the forward half (bow area), not mid-hull or stern
+• Wrong location — numbers belong on the forward half, not mid-hull, stern, console, or trailer.

-• No spacing — Groups must be separated by spaces or hyphens
+• No spacing — the three groups must be separated by spaces or hyphens.

 USCG Documented Vessels

-• Display the vessel name on the exterior of the hull
+• Display the vessel name and hailing port instead of state bow numbers

-• No state registration numbers are displayed on the bow
+• Do not display state registration numbers on the bow unless your state agency specifically instructs otherwise

-For more details, see our USCG Documentation Guide.
+For eligibility, marking, renewal, and fee details, see our USCG Documentation Guide.

 Frequently Asked Questions